Back

 Feasability Assessment

-Once you have a good understanding of your new target AI workflows you need to check if how feasible it will be to implement in the context of your organisation and align to AI best practices.
+Once you have a good understanding of your new target AI workflows, you need to check how feasible it will be to implement in the context of your organisation and align it to AI best practice.
 Some things you will want to check are:

-Data availability and quality are key factors – ask subject matter experts internally if you have access to the relevant data needed and its of sufficient quality.
+Data availability and quality are key factors - ask subject matter experts internally whether you have access to the relevant data needed and whether it is of sufficient quality.

-Ethics and compliance should be considered - are there risks around bias, privacy, or transparency?
-If your idea involves processing personal data, you need to consider how to protect it.
-You must also ensure that you comply with General Data Protection Regulation (the GDPR) and the Data Protection Act.
+Ethics, responsibility and compliance should be considered - are there risks around bias, privacy, or transparency?
+If your idea involves processing personal data, you need to consider how to protect it and ensure that you comply with the UK GDPR and the Data Protection Act.
+Your approach should also align with the principles set out in the Scottish Government's AI Playbook and the Scottish AI Register.

 Back to AI Challenge